-Figure 8: Hamilton County Observation wells 1960-2008.
+Figure 8: Hamilton County Observation wells 1960-2009

 Observation wells in Hamilton County are only in the alluvial aquifer as the Ogallala-High Plains aquifer is absent west of the Bear Creek dissolution zone.
 There are 20 observation wells monitored in Hamilton County.
 Water levels in Hamilton County appear to remain very stable with fluctuations in the order of approximately 5 ft (Figure 8).
-On average the water levels were stable from Jan 2007 to Jan 2008.
-In individual wells, changes in water levels varied: decreasing as much as 2.72 ft (HM11) and increasing as much as 3.18 ft (HM17).
+On average the water levels were stable from 2008 to 2009, with a slight average increase of 0.35 ft.
+In individual wells, changes in water levels varied: decreasing as much as 0.49 ft (HM09) and increasing as much as 3.15 ft (HM102M).
 There are a number of wells with long-term water level records.
-Since 1962, HM03, HM04 and HM08 have experienced net declines of 0.72 ft, 2.35 ft and 3.55 ft, respectively.
-Since 1961, HM16 and HM07 have had net declines of 2.99 ft and 0.54 ft, respectively, while HM05 has increased by a net 0.58 ft.
-The five-year rolling average shows that the water levels have remained very stable.
+Since 1962, HM04 has experienced a net decline of 2.48 ft.
+Since 1961, HM07 and HM09 have had net declines of 0.3 ft and 4.04 ft, respectively, while HM05 has increased by a net 0.77 ft.
+The five-year rolling average shows that the water levels have remained fairly stable.

-Figure 9: Alluvial groundwater levels in Kearny County 1961-2008
+Figure 9: Alluvial groundwater levels in Kearny County 1961-2009

 Observation wells in Kearny County are located in both the alluvial and Ogallala-High Plains aquifer.
 Figure 9 shows the eight alluvial observation wells in Kearny County.
 KE09, KE17 and KE18 have the longest record.
 KE09 water level measurements indicate that since 1962 the water table has experienced a net decrease of more than 30 ft in this well.
-Water level changes during 2007 to 2008 ranged from an increase of 3.3 ft (KE17) to a decrease of 0.30 ft (KE30).
-The five-year rolling average shows fluctuations over time, but currently water levels over the past decade are up and remaining stable in the alluvial valley.
+Water level changes during 2008 to 2009 ranged from an increase of 14.64 ft (KE17) to a decrease of 2.74 ft (KE09).
+The sharp increase in water level for KE17 is likely attributed to the infiltration into the aquifer from use of the South Side Ditch for water transport downstream.
+The well is within 1⁄4 mile from the ditch.
+The five-year rolling average shows fluctuations over time, but currently water levels over the past decade are up and remaining relatively stable in the alluvial valley.